-ver services operated by Community and Long Term (CLTC) that our plan pays for What you must pay
+r services operated by Community and Long Term CLTC) that our plan pays for What you must pay

-Community Choices Waiver services \$0
+С ommunity Choices Waiver services \$0

-The plan provides extra services for members on the Community Choices Waiver.
+he plan provides extra services for members on the ommunity Choices Waiver.
 These services include:

-adult day health care and nursing
+• adult day health care and nursing

-transportation to adult day health care
+• transportation to adult day health care

-case management and coordination of these waiver services
+• case management and coordination of these waiver services

-companion services
+• companion services

-home delivered meals
+• home delivered meals

-minor home adaptations (for example, ramp, pest control, handheld shower equipment)
+• minor home adaptations (for example, ramp, pest control, handheld shower equipment)

-personal and attendant care
+• personal and attendant care

-personal emergency response system
+• personal emergency response system

-some nutritional supplements
+• some nutritional supplements

-specialized medical equipment and supplies
+• specialized medical equipment and supplies

-temporary relief for your caregiver in a Community Residential Care Facility (CRCF) or an in-patient facility (nursing facility or hospital)
+• temporary relief for your caregiver in a Community Residential Care Facility (CRCF) or an in-patient facility (nursing facility or hospital)

-Benefit Continued on next page
+This benefit is continued on the next page

 Waiver services operated by Community and Long Term Care (CLTC) that our plan pays for What you must pay Community Choices Waiver services (continued) Our HCBS Supplemental Benefit includes certain waiver services, which can be provided to members who are not currently enrolled in a waiver but who meet eligibility for the waiver, for a temporary period of time, to prevent or delay hospital or long-term nursing home placement.
 These services are personal care, companionship, bath safety equipment, and up to an additional 14 days per year of respite services provided in the home or in an institution.
 Care Coordinators must authorize these services for members who meet the criteria.
-Prior Authorization required.
+Prior Authorization is required.

-Waiver services operated by Community and Long Term Care (CLTC) that our plan pays for What you must pay
+iver services operated by Community and Long Term re (CLTC) that our plan pays for What you must pay

 HIV/AIDS Waiver services \$0

 The plan provides extra services for members on the HIV/AIDS Waiver.
 These services include:

 case management and coordination of these waiver services

 companion services

 home delivered meals

 minor home adaptations (for example, ramp, pest control, handheld shower equipment)

 personal and attendant care

 private duty nursing

 some nutritional supplements

 Our HCBS Supplemental Benefit includes certain waiver services, which can be provided to members who are not currently enrolled in a waiver but who meet eligibility for the waiver, for a temporary period of time, to prevent or delay hospital or long-term nursing home placement.
 These services are personal care, companionship, bath safety equipment, and up to 14 days per year of respite services provided in the home or in an institution.
 Care Coordinators must authorize these services for members who meet the criteria.

-Prior Authorization required.
+Prior Authorization is required.

-Waiver services operated by Community and Long Term Care (CLTC) that our plan pays for What you must pay Mechanical Ventilator Dependent Waiver services \$0 The plan provides extra services for members on the Mechanical Ventilator Dependent Waiver.
-These services include: case management and coordination of these waiver services home delivered meals minor home adaptations (for example, ramp, pest control, handheld shower equipment) personal and attendant care personal emergency response system private duty nursing some nutritional supplements specialized medical equipment and supplies temporary relief for your caregiver (in a nursing facility or at your home) Our HCBS Supplemental Benefit includes certain waiver services, which can be provided to members who are not currently enrolled in a waiver but who meet the eligibility for the waiver, for a temporary period of time, to prevent or delay hospital or long term nursing home placement.
-These services are personal care, companion, bath safety equipment, and up to 14 days per year of respite services provided in the home or in an institution.
-Care Coordinators must authorize these services for members who meet the criteria.
-Prior Authorization required
+services operated by Community and Long Term CLTC) that our plan pays for What you must pay echanical Ventilator Dependent Waiver services in ong-Term Nursing Home \$0 Me e plan provides extra services for members on the echanical Ventilator Dependent Waiver.
+These services slude: • case management and coordination of these waiver services • home delivered meals • minor home adaptations (for example, ramp, pest control, handheld shower equipment) • personal and attendant care • personal emergency response system • private duty nursing • some nutritional supplements • specialized medical equipment and supplies • temporary relief for your caregiver (in a nursing facility or at your home) sei cui wa ho are to in a The HCBS Supplemental Benefit includes certain waiver revices, which can be provided to members who are not rrently enrolled in a waiver but who meet the eligibility for the siver, for a temporary period of time, to prevent or delay spital or long term nursing home placement.
+These services a personal care, companion, bath safety equipment, and up 14 days per year of respite services provided in the home or an institution.
+Care Coordinators must authorize these revices for members who meet the criteria.
+D rior Authorization is required